mhendrey/triton-translation-example/README.md

     url="http://localhost:8000/v2/models/seamless-m4t-v2-large/infer",
     json=inference_request_seamless,
 )
-print(result.json())
+print(result.json()["outputs"][0]["data"][0])
+# Today is my birthday.
 ```

 ## Translate
-This is the service level Triton deployment package that combines the language
+This is the service level Triton Inference deployment package that combines the language
 identification and translation steps.
 This leverages the BLS (business logic scripting)
 of Triton Inference Server.
 This allows us to skip the language identification step
 if the requestor sends in an optional parameter, src_lang, in the request.

-To start off, this is nearly a copy of the [BLS synchronized example](https://github.com/triton-inference-server/python_backend/blob/main/examples/bls/sync_model.py).
+Again, to keep things simple in the beginning, we follow the
+[BLS synchronized example](https://github.com/triton-inference-server/python_backend/blob/main/examples/bls/sync_model.py).
+In this example, we are blocking on each request and
+thus processing each request one at a time.
+We will work in later steps to do this
+asynchronously in order to speed things up.

+The goal for these service level Triton Inference deployment packages is to create
+a client friendly interface where we can specify some good default behavior and handle
+any specific quirkiness that needs to be done to before sending to the model.
+For
+example, most clients probably just want to send an entire file to be translated.
+So,
+we should make that be possible and handle getting the text portion out of the
+document, splitting the document up into appropriate pieces to be translated, and then
+combine the translated text pieces before sending back to the client.

+However, for this simple tutorial we will stick to a straightfoward service to keep the
+code cleaner and easier to see the important pieces.

 ### Input
 The input text has a datatype of TYPE_STRING which is a natural way for a client